Revenue stamps of the United Kingdom: County and city issues

 The City of London issued and used Justice Room stamps from 1869 to around 1960, and Mayor's Court stamps from 1883 to around 1939.
 A single stamp was issued to pay for Guildhall Consultation Fees in 1892, and this was used until about 1900.
 None of these stamps bears the name of the city, but they all depict the coat of arms of the City of London.

 The Chatham and Sheerness Police Courts issued a few stamps from around 1870 to 1897.
 The Chancery of Lancashire used various types of typeset stamps as fee receipts from 1875 to 1971.
 The Town of Southampton and the County of Southton (the latter referring to all of Hampshire except for Southampton itself) issued Court Fee and Fine or Fee stamps respectively in 1878 and 1880.
 Winchester issued Justice Court stamps in 1888 and used them until around 1900.
 Sheffield issued Town Hall and Court House stamps in 1891, and these remained in use until around 1905.
 Hampshire used stamps for Land Charges search fees between 1962 and 1976.

 In 1979, key type designs for home help, home care or meals on wheels were introduced by various local authorities.
 These are not revenues since they were optional home support services not taxes.
-The Nottinghamshire County Council used one such keytype to pay for housing fees and social services in the 1990s.
+Nottinghamshire County Council used one such key type to pay for housing fees and social services in the 1990s.

 Crown dependencies

 The three Crown dependencies – Guernsey, Jersey and the Isle of Man – are not officially part of the United Kingdom but are self-governing possessions of the Crown.
 As such, they issued revenue stamps separately from the United Kingdom.
 The Isle of Man used British key types from 1889 to 1966, and overprints on British National Health Insurance, Health and Pensions Insurance, and National Insurance stamps from around 1920 to the 1970s.
 Post-1966 Isle of Man revenues, as well as stamps issued by the States of Guernsey and the States of Jersey had different designs which were unrelated to revenue stamps used in the United Kingdom.
 The States of Alderney also issued revenue stamps from 1923 to 1962.
 Jersey revenues are still in use.

-Apart from separate issues by each of the islands, general stamps for all the Channel Islands were issued in 1973 to prepay the British Value-added tax on boxes of flowers sent by post.
+Apart from separate issues by each of the islands, general stamps for all the Channel Islands were issued in 1973 to prepay the British value-added tax on boxes of flowers sent by post.